-If required, attach your approved extensions to the face of your tax return WHEN YOU FILE.
-IF YOU DO NOT ATTACH YOUR EXTENSION, YOUR RETURN WILL BE CONSIDERED DELINQUENT AND PENALTIES WILL BE ASSESSED.
+Attach a copy of your approved AR1055 extension to the face of your tax return WHEN YOU FILE.
+IF YOU DO NOT ATTACH YOUR EXTENSION, YOUR RE-TURN WILL BE CONSIDERED DELINQUENT AND PENALTIES WILL BE ASSESSED.
 Inability to pay is not a valid reason to request an Arkansas Extension.